sergey-gorsky/hackerrank-algorithms/README.md

 # hackerrank-algorithms

-Here are some solutions to hackerrank challenges that I want to show off
+Here are some of my HackerRank solutions

 | Challenge Title       | Links                | Comments             |
 | ----------------------|----------------------|----------------------|